coq/coq/doc/sphinx/addendum/program.rst

    .. deprecated:: 8.7

-   This option (on by default) controls whether obligations should have their context minimized to the set of variables used in the proof of the obligation, to avoid unnecessary dependencies.
+   This flag (on by default) controls whether obligations should have their context minimized to the set of variables used in the proof of the obligation, to avoid unnecessary dependencies.